 Transcription Mode.
 Toggles Transcription Mode on and off.
 Rewind.
 Press to put the video into rewind mode.
 Press multiple times to incrementally increase the speed.
 Frame Step Reverse.
 Press to go back one frame.
-Hold Shift and press to go back 10 frames (about 1/3 of a second at 30 fps), Option for 30 frames (about 1 second at 30 fps), and Control for 300 frames (about 10 seconds at 30 fps).
+Hold Shift and press to go bac 10 frames (about 1/3 of a second at 30 fps), Option for 30 frames (about 1 second at 3 fps), and Control for 300 frames (about 10 seconds at 30 fps).
 For an example of different frame rates, holding the Option key (moving 30 frames) would be about 1.25 seconds for 24 fps, about 1 second for 29.97 fps, and about 0.5 second for a 59.98 fps movie.

-The Left Arrow key | - also moves the playhead back one frame.
+The Left Arrow key ← also moves the playhead back one frame.
 Hold Shift + Left Arrow key to move back 30 frames (about 1 second at 30 fps).
+Play/Pause.
 Press to play and pause the video.
-You can also press the Space Play/Pause. bar.
+You can also press the Space bar.
 Frame Step Forward.
 Press to go forward one frame.
 Hold Shift and press to go forward 10 frames (about 1/3 of a second at 30 fps), Option for 30 frames (about 1 second at 30 fps), and Control for 300 frames (about 10 seconds at 30 fps).
 For an example of different frame rates, holding the Option key (moving 30 frames) would be about 1.25 seconds for 24 fps, about 1 second for 29.97 fps, and about 0.5 second for a 59.98 fps movie.

-The Right Arrow key | \rightarrow | also moves the playhead forward one frame.
+The Right Arrow key 📄 also moves the playhead forward one frame.
 Hold Shift + Right Arrow key to move forward 30 frames (about 1 second at 30 fps).
 Fast Forward.
 Press to put the video into fast forward mode.
-Press multiple times to incrementally increase the speed.
+Press multiple time to incrementally increase the speed.
 Preview Play.
-Press to start playback and engage the Captions Follow Video and End times that are set.
+Press to start playback and engage the Captions Follow Video button and End times the captions change along with the video, following the Start and End times that are set.
 Use this to preview captions after they have been synchronized to the video.
 Time Stamp.
 This button starts video playback, but the captions do not play along.
-Use this mode when you want to edit the In points (start times) of the captions with new timing by pressing the Mark In button and you don't want the captions to advance using the existing timing.
+Use this mode when you want to edit the In points (start times) of the captions with new timing by pressing the Mark In button advance using the existing timing.

-along with the video, following the Start and End times that are set.
+Captions Follow Video.
+When this is pressed (toggled on), the captions change along with the video, following the Start and End times that are set.